wbattles87/Project-2-Team-5/README.md

 * Alize Nguyen - Project Manager

 ## Project Goal:
 The web app will allow users to collect, organize, and store recipes that they have come across on the web by inputing a URL/utilizing a bookmarklet.
-Each user will access his or her stored recipes via the site using his or her login information.
+Each user will access his or her stored recipes using his or her login information.

 ## Git Review (for team purposes):
 ![Github Review Diagram](/git-flowchart.jpg)